andrasq/node-qibl/README.md

     qibl.parseMs('2m');
     // => 120000

+### qids = QuickId( uniqueSystemId )

+Very very fast globally unique id generator, similar in structure to MongoDB ids, composed of a time, a system identifier that uniquely distinguishes id sources, and a sequence number.
+Uniqueness is ensured by the system id, which must be unique for each id source.
+The default system id is the empty string `''`.

+#### qids.getId( )

+Return a globally unique id composed of a 9-char monotonic time value, the system-wide unique origin identifier provided to `QuickId`, and a 4-char sequence number.
+The time and sequence are base-32 encoded.
+The time values are not realtime accurate, but are usually close.
+The ids are in ascending sort order and are guaranteed to be unique for each system id.  `getId` is very very fast, it can generate tens of millions of unique ids per second.

+    new QuickId('-sys2-').getId();
+    // => "1fkbndu7p-sys2-0000"

+#### qids.parseId( id )

+Decompose an id returned by `getId` into its component timestamp, system id and sequence number.
+Only handles the standard 9-char timestamp / 4-char sequence id formats.

+    new QuickId().parseId('1fkbndu7p-sys2-0008');
+    // => { time: 1636776212729, sys: '-sys2-', seq: 8 }

 ### repeatUntil( loopedFunction(done(err, done)), callback )

 Keep calling `loopedFunction()` until it calls its callback with an error or a truthy `done`